benhowdle89/varr/readme.md

 Will run the tool each time you hit save on "style.css".

 As per usual, errors are output to the command line, but should you hit save prematurely and it errors, just fix up your file and re-save it.
 The program *should not* break.

+# Contributing

+I'll be using this tool for my own small projects, but I figured some people might benefit from something lightweight as well, so it became a public tool published on npm.
+I'd be really delighted if people did want to improve it, fix some stuff, etc...but we really don't need to re-create Sass.